 I thought I had pretty much played the field when it came to chicken salad but on a recent brunch visit to Mimi’s Cafe, I was intrigued by a new combination they had on the menu– Cranberry and Pistachio Chicken Salad.
 I mainly ordered it because it was served on a croissant.
-I mean, geesh, I can even handle moldy mayo if it’s served on a fluffy, buttery calorie laden croissant.
+I mean, geesh, I can even handle globs of mayo if it’s served on a fluffy, buttery croissant.
 But that’s beside the point.

 The point is this chicken salad was AWESOME.
 Within days after consuming that masterpiece of a sandwich, I was craving it again.
 I knew I had to try to recreate it at home.
 With a little tweaking I managed to get the recipe pretty darn close.
 The Mr., who usually scoffs at anything that mixes “pointless” fruit with meat, said it was the best chicken salad he’d ever had.
 Happy.